Fundraising and Charitable work

 Throughout the year we hold various events to help raise money both for the school and other worthy causes, such as Wear it Pink Day, Children in Need, Read to Feed and Red Nose Day.
 We also have a long-standing relationship with Mettupalayam, an Indian village, with current and past staff having visited India to see the result of our work.
 We have also had visitors from the village visit Bedale.

-As part of our rainforest topic, the pupils in Years Five and Six saved money in jars and raised money by selling home-made badges at our Christmas fair.
-We raised a total of £192.77, which we used to sponsor two acres of rainforest.
-You can see one of the class certificates below.
+As part of our rainforest topic, the pupils in Years Five and Six saved money in jars and raised money by buying home-made badges.
+We raised a total of £206 which used to sponsor two acres of rainforest.
+Two years ago we also raised money (nearly £200) for the same charity, meaning that thanks to our school we have helped save four acres of precious rainforest.

 Send a Cow